 Occupational Employment Projections Methodology

-Occupational Employment Projections estimate the changes in occupational employment over time resulting from industry growth, technological changes, and other factors.
+Occupational employment projections ("projections") estimate the changes in occupational employment over time resulting from industry growth, technological changes, and other factors.
 Industry growth exists when the demand for goods and services increases, resulting in an increased demand for workers to produce these goods and services.
 Technological changes can raise the demand for some skills while eliminating the demand for others.
 Projections are produced using methods and tools provided by the Projections Managing Partnership (PMP).
 The PMP is a national consortium of state labor market information offices funded by the U.S. Employment & Training Administration that maintains the national infrastructure for the production of projections to insure consistent outcomes across the nation.

-The State and sub-state area Long-Term projections are for a 10-year period.
-The projections are revised every two years to incorporate economic changes that occur in the State and local areas.
-Statewide Short-Term projections are for a two-year period and are revised annually.
+The state and local area long-term projections are for a 10-year period.
+The projections are revised every two years to incorporate economic changes that occur in the state and local areas.
+Statewide short-term employment projections are for a two-year period and are revised annually.

 - Using Occupational Employment Projections Data

 - Projections of Employment